swcarpentry/collaborative-lesson-development/notes.md

 This allows people time to reflect, meaning they are more likely to give accurate feedback on what they learned rather than how entertained they were.

+Pre- and post- class surveys also are essential in focusing in on the audience for a given lesson.
+It can sometimes be difficult for lesson developers to understand the frame of a given learner so surveys (particularly post-class surveys) can reveal hidden assumed knowledge that can be expanded on or acknowledged.

 ## 9) Tell people where else to look.